TheThingsNetwork/lorawan-stack/doc/content/reference/configuration/cli.md

 - `log.level`: The minimum level log messages must have to be shown

 By default the CLI assumes that it is connecting to servers that use TLS certificates that are trusted by the operating system.
-When connecting to servers with self-signed certificates or a custom CA, the `ca` option can be used to trust those certificates.
+When connecting to servers with self-signed certificates or a custom CA, the `ca` or `ca-cert` options can be used to trust those certificates.
 When connecting servers that don't use TLS, the `insecure` option can be used.

 - `ca`: CA certificate file
+- `ca-cert`: CA certificate
 - `insecure`: Connect without TLS

 The CLI can keep track of multiple configurations and multiple credentials.
 The `credentials-id` flag selects the set of credentials that are used to connect to servers.
 The `login` command registers the hosts that are configured at that moment, and will prevent leaking credentials to other hosts.
 This can be circumvented with the `allow-unknown-hosts` option.